Sp3ctro/Uncentive/_posts/2023-12-17-factor-regressions.md

 o seek out multiple avenues—both qualitative and quantitative—to validate that your fund is replicating Value returns as intended.

 In both these scenarios, you might perform a factor regression to determine whether or not the returns of a portfolio or stock have significant exposure to one or more risk factors.

+There are - of course - other reasons, such as wanting to control our risk exposure in general for risk management purposes.
+But let's play with these two scenarios for now.

 ## What are we measuring?